-We now meet on the third Monday of the Month meeting, and now meet at the Bradford Community and Voluntary Service building.
+We now meet on the third Monday of the month at the Bradford Community and Voluntary Service building.
 UK Linux User Groups give us a mailing lists, and a few of the members got together to get this website up.

 Lots of people help out in various ways to keep the group going.
 Some people donate time and/or resources, others very kindly pay for the hire of the meeting room.